-The flows anticipated to the STP are approximately those for a 500 EP sewerage treatment plant, based on a conservatively high estimate of daily flow per capita of 200L/person/day (i.e. higher than expected volumes to be used in calculating the reference design).
-As such the reference STP will have the capacity to treat up to 100kL/day of wastewater.
+The flows expected to the STP are approximately those for a 400 EP sewerage treatment plant, based on a conservatively high estimate of daily flow per capita of 200L/person/day (i.e. higher than expected volumes to be used in calculating the reference design).
+As such the reference STP will have the capacity to treat up to 80kL/day of wastewater.
+It is anticipated that due to the short duration of the STP operation that there will be minimal inflow and infiltration to the system required to be treated.

-Effluent reuse is proposed via a combination of surface irrigation and usage for dust suppression, with effluent from the package treatment plant to be treated to a Class A standard.
+Effluent reuse is proposed via a combination of surface irrigation and usage for dust suppression on the Adani rail construction site, with effluent from the package treatment plant to be treated to a Class A standard.
 Nutrient removal and disinfection capabilities will be such as to provide effluent suitable for irrigation of public open spaces.

-The final plant specification to be chosen by Adani Mining Pty Ltd is subject to confirmation however the reference case of a 500EP plant has been proposed for consideration for approval purposes as it is likely to represent the eventual scale of development.
-The nominated wastewater flows of 100kL/day gives an approximation of the likely irrigation requirements and management requirements for the STP.
+The final plant specification to be chosen by Adani Mining Pty Ltd is subject to confirmation however the reference case of a 400EP plant has been proposed for consideration for approval purposes as it is likely to represent the eventual scale of development.
+The nominated wastewater flows of 80kL/day gives an approximation of the likely irrigation requirements and management requirements for the STP.